camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 :::danger

-For illustration purposes.
-This file will not work in your environment!
+For illustration purposes only.
+This file will not work in your environment.

 :::